 Children and Youth

-Godly Play (Preschool Through Second Grade)
+Godly Play for Everyone (Preschool Through Fifth Grade)

-Godly Play is an experiential method of Christian formation and spiritual direction for children based upon the recognition that children have an innate sense of the presence of God.
+Godly Play is a Montessori-based method of Christian formation and spiritual direction for children based upon the recognition that children have an innate sense of the presence of God.
 What they need is the appropriate language to help them identify and express it so it can be explored and strengthened.
 Godly Play teaches the art of using Christian language—parable, sacred story, silence and liturgical action—in a way that involves the creative process and all the child’s senses as a means to know God and to make meaning in their lives.
 A Godly Play worship experience invites the children into the liturgical rhythm of greeting, storytelling, response, prayer, feast and sending out.
 In the Godly Play room, we are surrounded with materials that help us discover the whole story of God.

 "Come 4th Sunday"